-Credit earned for editorial or other staff work throughout a full semester on student publications such as The Aztec, El Palenque, Del Sudoeste.
-Fall and Spring (1 to 3-1 to 3)
+Practice and projects in reporting news and feature stories and in other editorial work on The Aztec, El Palenque, Del Sudoeste.
+Prerequisite of 51A-51B required unless waived by the instructor.
+One lecture weekly.
+Fall and Spring (1 to 3; 1 to 3)